syncfusion-content/javascript-docs/js/Schedule/globalization-and-localization.md

 ---
 title: Globalization and Localization
-description: How to globalize and localize Schedule
+description: Globalizing and localizing Scheduler
 platform: js
 control: schedule
 documentation: ug
 keywords: globalize, localize, localization, globalization
 ---
-## Globalization and Localization
+# Globalization and Localization

-### Globalization
+## Globalization

 The Scheduler control is built with default **globalization** support as it format the dates according to the user’s locale automatically and processes it internally without any need for manual conversions.
 This kind of default handling of Scheduler dates is achieved through the reference of **jQuery.globalize** library which globalizes the date, day and month names accordingly.

-### Localization
+## Localization

 Scheduler also comes with default localization support which allows it to customize the display of text within the Scheduler in a user-specific culture and locale.
-The Schedule control can be localized in specific culture using the common API **[locale](http://help.syncfusion.com/js/api/ejschedule#members:locale "")** along with the collection of localized words defined for that culture using the ej.Schedule.Locale [**culture-code**].
+The Schedule control can be localized in specific culture using the common API [locale](/js/api/ejschedule#members:locale) along with the collection of localized words defined for that culture using the ej.Schedule.Locale [**culture-code**].

 **Note**: By default, the Schedule control is localized in **en-US** culture.